llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 - **Allowed Origin**: The FQDN where you are hosting the public key.
 Must be lowercase, e.g. `https://tesla.example.com`
 - **Redirect URI**: Append `/callback` to the FQDN, e.g. `https://tesla.example.com/callback`

 Tesla will provide a Client ID and Client Secret.
 Enter these in addon configuration and then Start it again.
-Now the `regenerate auth` setting will be automatically disabled.
+Now the `regenerate_auth` setting will be automatically disabled.

-Use the [Tesla Auth app](https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613) to obtain a refresh token, by entering your Callback URL, Client ID, and Client Secret on the Fleet API page.
-This will open a webpage that asks for your Tesla account credentials.
+Open the Web UI of this addon and click **Login to Tesla account**.
+After authenticating, it will redirect to your callback URL which doesn't exist, so you'll see an error like *404 not found*.
+That's normal.
+Copy the URL from that page and paste it into the text field on the Web UI, then click **Generate token from URL**.
+The refresh token will be printed to the log and also copied to your clipboard for later use.

 > [!TIP]
 > The first time you request a refresh token, it will also prompt to authorize your Client ID to access your Tesla account.
 Allow all scopes.